Your Genesys Blog Subscription has been confirmed!

 A retail bank uses customer journey analytics to uncover the cause of new client service calls and increase operational efficiency.

-The team wants to understand the effectiveness of their self-service channels when customers have a problem making a mortgage payment.
-The journey starts with the “Payment Notice Sent” Event, which shows that 12.5 million customers were sent a “Payment Request” notice.
+The team wants to understand the effectiveness of their self-service channels for resolving the customer pain points of having issues when making a mortgage payment.
+The journey starts with the “Payment Notice Sent” event, which shows that 12.5 million customers were sent a “Payment Request” notice.

-Next, they define separate paths for customers who went on to use each of the three self-service channels: mobile, IVR and web.
+Next, they create a customer journey outline of those who went on to use each of the three self-service channels: mobile, IVR and web.
 And finally, they extend the journey to show customers who completed their payment after speaking with a call center agent.

 Looking back from the service agent call, the team finds that the IVR is the least effective self-service channel for customers with bill payment problems.
 The 81% leakage from the IVR channel is nearly two times higher than mobile and web.
 So why is the IVR so much less effective?

 They also see that 60% of customers at the prior step abort the process and request to speak to a service agent without attempting to pay using the IVR system.
-The team acts on this information and analyzes the language at this specific point in the journey to better understand the issue.
+The team acts on this information and analyzes the language at this specific point throughout the stages of the customer journey to better understand the issue.

 After changing the language in this specific IVR node, more customers make their payment within the IVR.
 This leads to a reduction in IVR leakage, call volume and call center costs.

-Customer experience, analytics and marketing professionals across industries report that measuring CX is one of the top five challenges encountered today.
+Customer experience, analytics and marketing professionals across industries report that measuring CX in real time is one of the top five challenges encountered today.

-1. Measure the Impact of New CX Initiatives
+3. Measure the impact of new CX initiatives

 A leading cable, wireless and internet provider uses journey analytics to gauge the success of a new self-service appointment system intended to improve customer experience while reducing cost to serve.